Everyday salespeople are facing unrelenting expectations to perform and it’s taking a dramatic toll on both their mental health and sales performance.

 Schools provide students with all the tools to do well on the exam.
 If the student attends class, listens to the professor and do the readings – they should pass.
 These steps work, but ultimately schools leave students totally unprepared from a mental health standpoint.

 The weeks leading up to an exam ravage the mental health of students.
-This is primarily because schools do not teach students the skills they need to manage the anxiety, fear and stress they are to face in a healthy way.
+This is primarily because schools do not teach students the skills they need to manage stressful situations.
+These situations bring increased anxiety, fear and stress they are to face in a healthy way.

 Only now are schools starting to look at mental health more seriously.
 Thousands of research papers have proven that maintaining good mental health during stressful situations can substantially increase performance and productivity.